On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: General Exploitation Model

-WCN is the general term adopted in this work to reference technologies such as cellular (3G/LTE/5G), WiMAX and Satellite Internet.
-WCNs are deployed by service providers (operators) to offer secure wireless data connectivity to a large number of users in wide geographical areas, often via a subscription model.
-WCNs differ from end-user wireless technologies, such as wireless local area networks (WLANs), in several key aspects including: resources, architecture and user control.

-A WCN can often be broken into two components: the Radio Access Network (RAN) and the Core Network (CN).
-The RAN consists of a network of radio access nodes (cellular stations in cellular terminology), which provide wireless connectivity between user devices and the CN.
-The CN hosts servers, which manage RAN operation and connect user devices to other networks, such as the Internet.
-The standard governing a WCN typically involves several protocol layers, collectively called control-plane, which define the interaction of user devices with the RAN and CN components.
-The control-plane procedures are abstracted away from user applications, which are only concerned with data connectivity to the Internet (data-plane).
-Related to the scope of this work, the Medium Access Control (MAC) protocol layer defines the interaction of a single radio access node with the user devices in its coverage area.

-To enhance signal radiation, the radio access nodes can have antennas mounted on tall structures or be installed on satellites.
-It enables them to clearly communicate with user devices miles away over radio frequency (RF) signals that are otherwise blocked by terrestrial clutter, such as foliage and buildings.
-High transmit power, licensed spectrum and higher altitudes are luxuries available to WCNs compared to other technologies, such as WLAN, that offer limited coverage indoors or under terrestrial clutter.
-Nowadays, it is hard to find a neighborhood without WCN service coverage.
-Nevertheless, these WCN operators must comply with numerous government regulations concerning their resources, infrastructure, and the users’ activity.

-In most WCNs, the user devices have to authenticate with a CN entity (e.g. AAA servers) before accessing any of the network services.
-In addition to user-credential registries, there are CN servers constantly collecting user activity metadata, such as service usage, location, etc..
-The metadata are then consumed internally by the WCN operator or shared with government authorities in compliance with Lawful Intercept (LI) regulations \cite{LI2}.
-It should be noted that the MAC layer protocols implemented by WCNs prohibit the user devices from engaging in untraceable peer-to-peer wireless communications, which this work aims to prove is currently still possible.
+From the broadest point of view, a macro Radio Access Network (RAN) consists of a network of high-power radio access nodes (e.g. gNBs in 5G) that operate in a licensed frequency band and provide secure wireless connectivity to user devices (UEs) across a large geographic area.
+The UEs have to authenticate with a core network (CN) entity before accessing any of the network services.
+There are also CN servers that collect user activity metadata such as service usage and user location.
+The metadata are then used internally for network optimization and shared with government authorities in compliance with Lawful Intercept (LI) regulations \cite{LI2}.